codex-storage/codex-research/design/sales.md

 #### Unpausing the queue
 When availabilities are modified or added, the queue should be unpaused if it was paused and any slots in the queue should have their `seen` flag cleared.
-Additionally, when availabilities are modified or added, the queue should be unpaused if itw as paused, however the `seen` flags of existing queue items should not be cleared.
+Additionally, when slots are pushed to the queue, the queue should be unpaused if it was paused, however the `seen` flags of existing queue items should not be cleared.

 #### Queue workers
 Each time an item in the queue is processed, it is assigned to a workers.
 The